Regulatory Requirements |

 Published 08Oct2020; cites updated 01Jul2022 to reflect 01Dec2021 amendments to 33 CFR Part 138.

-1) What are the navigation light requirements for a MODU operating on dynamic positioning (DP), while attached to the seabed (e.g. drilling only, with no other obstructions)?
+1) What is the navigation light requirements for a MODU operating on dynamic positioning (DP), while attached to the seabed (e.g. drilling only, with no other obstructions)?

 A MODU operating on DP and attached to the seabed is considered underway, not making way, and restricted in the ability to maneuver.